Chang-LeHung/regexengine/README.md

 # regexengine
 A toy regex engine implemented in python.

-Now i only implemented a nag, dfa is to be continued...
+Now i only implemented a naf, dfa is to be continued...

 We can use graphviz to dump the nfa to a illustrated graph like below.